theo-dep/wasm-dom/README.md

 - Improve performance by 50%.
 See [PR #14](https://github.com/theo-dep/wasm-dom/pull/14) to follow.
 - Can be used without exceptions and RTTI to [optimize code size](https://emscripten.org/docs/optimizing/Optimizing-Code.html#c-rtti).
 - Replace `"ref"` callbacks by `onMount`, `onUpdate` and `onUnmount` event callbacks.
+- Update `patch` method to support many fragment node configurations.
+- Allow `fragment` with attribute for `key` and event callbacks.

 ## Motivation